 TIP: The olive oil seals in the leave’s moisture keeping each leaf crisp, the crispness that was achieved by following the previous steps.

-Right after you’ve coated the salad leaves with the oil, sprinkle the following over the salad:
+Right after you’ve coated the salad leaves with the oil, sprinkle the following over the salad greens:

 - Several grindings of black pepper